Healthy Homes Assessment Tutira

 Draught Stopping Tutira

-If a draught can be perceived as a result of gaps or holes or holes, it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes or holes, it needs to be sealed.

 What are unjustifiable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections